phalcon-orphanage/docs/en/api/Phalcon_Db_Adapter_Pdo.rst

 public *boolean*  **execute** (*string* $sqlStatement, [*array* $bindParams], [*array* $bindTypes])

 Sends SQL statements to the database server returning the success state.
-Use this method only when the SQL statement sent to the server don't return any row
+Use this method only when the SQL statement sent to the server doesn't return any row

 .. code-block:: php